-The widow or widower of a U.S. veteran, who received a discharge under honorable conditions, and the widow or widower was not divorced from the veteran, and has not remarried, is eligible for 10-point veterans' preference provided one of the following criteria is met:
+The widow or widower of a military veteran, who received a discharge under honorable conditions, and the widow or widower was not divorced from the veteran, and has not remarried, is eligible for 10-point veterans' preference provided one of the following criteria is met:

 - a.
 The veteran served during a war or during the period April 28, 1952, through July 1, 1955, or in a campaign or expedition for which a campaign medal has been authorized. - b.
-The veteran died while on active duty that included service described
+The veteran died while on active duty that included service described in 483.323a above, under conditions that would not have been the basis for other than an honorable or general discharge.